About Ries & Ries

-Al Ries & his daughter Laura Ries have been working together as focusing consultants for 18 years.
+Al Ries & his daughter Laura Ries have been working together as focusing consultants for over 20 years.

 Ries & Ries was founded in New York in 1994.
 Three years later, Al & Laura relocated to Atlanta, Georgia.